PNP raring to rejoin Duterte war on drugs

 “We have to retool ourselves, reupdate, we have to reassess our units, we have to regroup, we have to reevaluate everything so that when we relaunch, we are prepared,” he said.

-The recruits, dela Rosa added, may be “[l]acking in experience but [the will join us]with a pure heart and equipped with the fervor to work for the country.”
+The recruits, dela Rosa added, may be “[l]acking in experience but [they will join us]with a pure heart and equipped with the fervor to work for the country.”